expo/expo/docs/pages/versions/unversioned/sdk/bar-code-scanner.md

 Asks the user to grant permissions for accessing camera.

-On iOS this will require apps to specify both `NSCameraUsageDescription` and `NSMicrophoneUsageDescription` entries in the `Info.plist`
+On iOS this will require apps to specify the `NSCameraUsageDescription` entry in the `Info.plist`

 #### Returns